tech calculator

 How to use this calculator

-4. Review runtime in hours/days and percent per hour.
+4. Review the runtime outputs in hours and days, along with the estimated watt-hours and percent of capacity used per hour.

 Inputs explained